MelihKrts/30-Days-Of-React-Solution/Day_07_Class_Component/Class_Component.md

 <hr>

 #### The `getSnapshotBeforeUpdate`
-<p align="justify">The getSnapshotBeforeUpdate() method is called just before the component's UI is updated.
+<p align="justify">The <code>getSnapshotBeforeUpdate()</code> method is called just before the component's UI is updated.
 It allows the component to capture some information about the current state of the UI, such as the scroll position before it changes.
-This method returns a value that is passed as the third parameter to the componentDidUpdate() method.</p>
+This method returns a value that is passed as the third parameter to the <code>componentDidUpdate()</code> method.</p>

-<p align="justify">Here's an example of how to use getSnapshotBeforeUpdate() to capture the scroll position of a component before it updates:</p>
+<p align="justify">Here's an example of how to use <code>getSnapshotBeforeUpdate()</code> to capture the scroll position of a component before it updates:</p>

 ```jsx
 import React from 'react';